areinei123/mkt-code-sample/README.md

 *   Download this repo, **do not fork it**.
 *   Complete the exercise locally.
-*   Zip up your resulting code and attach it in a reply to geni@aceable.com
+*   Take the resulting code and **create your own GitHub repo**.
+Send a link to the repo to geni@aceable.com.
+If there are special instructions for your app, please include them in a README.

+## Suggested Completiton Time: 1 Hour